Greenstand/greenstand-documentation/README.md

 ## Authorization:

-Any file or directory with a name that includes an _underscore_ is private and password protected.
+Any file or directory with a name that includes an \_underscore\_ is private and password-protected.

-The password is in the file https://greenstand.org/docs/aparts/greendoc.php That file is **not** part of this repo.
+The password is in the file ```https://greenstand.org/docs/aparts/greendoc.php``` That file is **not** part of this repo.
 To change the password, you need read-write access to that server's file system.